Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Conclusion

 The server includes an easily expandable portfolio of web services that comply with REST rules.
 A Hub service collects the requests and redirects them to the Plan Manager and the Dialogue Manager services.
 The former is in charge of recognizing the user's intention to execute an action, while the latter manages the dialogue.
 To provide appropriate plans and answers, these services exploit the information encoded into an Ontology, specially designed to take into account the cultural background of the user.
 The cultural aspect of the Ontology is not discussed in detail in this article (see \cite{bruno2019, recchiuto2020}).

-The proposed system was designed to be used with several devices equipped with Internet connectivity and capable of interacting with the users.
-The client devices should perform requests to the Hub service and interpret the replies received from the cloud.
-The capability of interpreting the replies to properly interact with the humans and the environment depends on the physical capabilities of the devices in terms of sensors and actuators.

 The experiments carried out aimed at assessing the performance of the system in terms of response speed.
-The Baseline test was meant to investigate how the system performed under typical load.
+The Baseline test was meant to investigate how the system performed under a typical load.
 The results of the test showed that even with the maximum payload, the average response time is within $200$~ms. The Scalability tests had the objective of investigating whether the system scaled appropriately to an increasing load.
-The first one revealed that the system can support up to $20$ simultaneous requests, while the second one proved that about $250$ users can perform evenly distributed requests over $10$ seconds, without exceeding an average response time of one second.
-These findings will provide us with the basis to size the system, paving the way to a sustainable solution for verbal and non-verbal interaction with low-cost robots and other smart devices.
+The first one revealed that the system could support up to $20$ simultaneous requests, while the second proved that about $250$ users could perform evenly distributed requests over $10$ seconds without exceeding the acceptability threshold of one second on the average response time.